kokseen1/Sanzan/README.md

 Use the `-a` argument to specify output audio format: `mp3`, `wav` (default), `flac`, etc.

+Use the `-l` flag to use light encryption/decryption.

 Use the `-dn` flag to apply denoising to the output audio.

 Use the `-pp` flag to disable audio padding.